Vsmith408/readme-generator/README.md

 ## Description

-Takes user input to create custom ReadMe
+Takes user input to create a custom ReadMe

 ## License